jacobjoaquin/protoblock/app/README.md

 # Patching

-A patch on an analog synthesizer involves pluging cables from an output from one module to an input of another and setting values with knobs, switches, and buttons.
+A patch on an analog synthesizer involves plugging cables from an output from one module to an input of another and setting values with knobs, switches, and buttons.
 The ability to configure a synthesizer in a variety of ways is what makes a modular synthesizer a modular synthesizer.
 The possible number and variety of outputs grows exponential with the addition of each new module added to a system.

 ![Synthesizer](./assets/synth.jpg)

 Code, and thus shaders, are another type of modular system.
-Instead of generating audio, shaders be patched to modulate color, vertices, camera position, light, etc.
+Instead of generating audio, shaders are patched to modulate color, vertices, camera position, light, etc.

 Within *Invisillations*, a shader synthesizer "patch" is generated as code.
 How a patch is generated is decided through a weighted set of probabilities set by myself.

 Various Sinusoids, triangle waves, ramps, pulses, noise, are combined with shader elements of points in space, distance between vectors, time, color, etc, to determine which color is read from the color palette.

 The following example demonstrates how the "Rotate Pix" module is added to the shader code.
 First, a list is made that will store all code that is to be added to the final shader.
-Then, if pixel rotatation module is enabled, the relevant code is added to the list, making it of the patch.
+Then, if the pixel rotation module is enabled, the relevant code is added to the list, making it a part of the patch.

 ```javascript
 // Collects shader code